OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-740.rst

 OXID eShop EE Compilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The OXID eShop EE compilation includes the following packages additionally:
+The OXID eShop EE compilation includes the following additional packages:

 * OXID eShop Demodata EE from v8.1.0 to v8.2.0
 * OXID eShop EE from v7.3.0 to v7.4.0